 Councillor Bill McNulty

-Bill represents Richmond as the first alternate to the first Director, Mayor Brodie, on the Metro Vancouver Board of Directors.
-He is a director of E-Comm (911) and has represented the city since 2008.
-An advocate for affordable housing in Richmond, he has served as a Director of the Metro Vancouver Housing Committee for the past 13 years.
-Bill is Chair of Richmond's Community Safety Committee, Vice-Chair of the Planning Committee, and is a member of the following Standing Committees of Council: General Purposes, Finance, and Parks, Recreation and Cultural Services.
+Bill continues to serve his community tirelessly.
+He represents Richmond as the first alternate to the Mayor on the Metro Vancouver Board of Directors.
+Since 2008, Bill has been on the Board of Emergency Communications for B.C., E-Comm (911), and has served as a Director of the Metro Vancouver Housing Committee for 13 years.
+Bill is also Chair of Richmond's Community Safety Committee, Vice-Chair of the Planning Committee, and is a member of several Standing Committees of Council including General Purposes, Finance, and Parks, Recreation and Cultural Services.

 A Life Member of the Richmond Women's Resource Centre and the Richmond Arts Coalition, and Richmond Arts Connection, Bill served on the Richmond Library Board for many years and is a strong advocate and builder of the library system in Richmond.
 He is currently the Council alternate liaison to the Richmond Library Board.
 He continues to be the City Council liaison to numerous advisory committees, organizations, and community associations such as the Richmond Sports Council, Steveston Historical Society, Steveston Historic Building Sites Committee, Richmond Community Services Advisory Committee, the Arenas Community Association, and the South Arm Community Association.

 Bill McNulty is committed to accountability, transparency and honesty in local government.
 He is always available to the community and welcomes public input.

 To contact the Mayor's Office or the Councillor's Office see City Contacts.